Hippocampus

 — Jorge Luis Borges

-The hippocampus is the active starting point.
-Now the prefrontal cortex is in progress.
+Four modules built: Hippocampus, Prefrontal Cortex, Thalamus, and Claustrum.
+Now the Amygdala is what comes next.
 The modules that follow have a name, a function, and a precise place in the architecture.
 No dates — only stages.

 Not the act of thinking.